TheRobotStudio/SO-ARM100/README.md

 Six STS3215 servos are needed to actuate the five dof in the arm and the gripper connected via one adaptor board.

-No other components except a PC and power supply.
+No other components except a PC and power supply with leads.

 Simple hand tools only and takes under an hour to assemble to first movements.